Shaunak-Kunde/11.-Continuous-Integration-Continuous-Delivery-Peer-Graded-IBM-Final-Project-of-Shaunak/README.md

-# Continuous Integration and Continuous Delivery (CI/CD) – Final Project
+# Continuous Integration and Continuous Delivery (CI/CD) – Final Project - Peer Reviewed - IBM

 This project demonstrates a complete **CI/CD pipeline** using GitHub Actions, Tekton, and OpenShift.
-It is part of the **IBM Skills Network Hands-on Lab: Continuous Integration and Continuous Delivery (CI/CD)** and showcases best practices for automating testing, building, and deployment of applications.
+It is part of the **IBM Hands-on Lab: Continuous Integration and Continuous Delivery (CI/CD)** and showcases best practices for automating testing, building, and deployment of applications.

 ---